-• Joint stakeholder consultations with rural communities (typically villages);

-- Focus group meetings with government agencies and private sector interest groups; - Baseline data gathering, data and sharing; and - GIS outputs (mostly maps).
+- Joint stakeholder consultations with rural communities (typically villages); - Focus group meetings with government agencies and private sector interest groups; - Baseline data gathering and sharing; and - GIS outputs (mostly maps).

 Draft IRLUP reports were shared with the SEA team, and SEA analysis was provided back to the ILRUP teams.
 The cross-fertilisation of evolving ideas, analyses and outcomes resulted in IRLUPs that generally incorporated sustainability thinking.
 It also meant that environmentally inappropriate development ideas could be 'red flagged' or, in some cases, scrapped altogether before the final IRLUP was compiled.
-Whilst this parallel SEA approach resulted in a stand-alone SEA report, another outcome could have been a "sustainability driven" IRLUP with no SEA report at all.

-Source: Peter Tarr, SAIEA, Namibia
+Source: Peter Tarr, SAIEA, Namibia (2024)